Codeinwp/wp-maintenance-mode/readme.md

 Adds a splash page to your site that lets visitors know your site is down for maintenance.
 It's perfect for a coming soon page.

-## Description
-Add a maintenance page to your blog that lets visitors know your blog is down for maintenance, or add a coming soon page for a new website.
-User with admin rights gets full access to the blog including the front end.

-Activate the plugin and your blog is in maintenance-mode, works and only registered users with enough rights can see the front end.
-You can use a date with a countdown timer for visitor information or set a value and unit for information.
-Also works with WordPress Multisite installs (each blog from the network has it's own maintenance settings).

 **Features**

 * Fully customizable (change colors, texts and backgrounds);